drone/docs/content/usage/secrets/registries.md

 {{% /alert %}}

 All images (including private images) are pulled and cached by the Docker daemon.
+Neither Docker nor Drone restrict the use of cached images.
-Drone assumes that any image in the local cache can be used as a build image.
+An image already in the local cache can be used by any pipeline.

 It is possible for one repository to have credentials and pull a private image that is cached by Docker, and used by another repository that does not have registry credentials configured.